Idan-Levin/slack-shopping-agent/README.md

 # Slack Shopping Agent (LangChain Version)

-This project implements a Slack bot that acts as a conversational agent to manage a shared weekly shopping list, primarily focusing on products from Target.com.
+This project implements a Slack agent that acts as a conversational agent to manage a shared weekly shopping list, primarily focusing on products from Target.com.
 It uses LangChain with an OpenAI model (GPT-4 Turbo recommended) to understand natural language requests and interact with various tools for scraping, searching, and database management.

 ## Features

-* **Conversational Interaction:** Add, search, view, and delete items using natural language by mentioning the bot in Slack (e.g., `@ShopBot add https://...`, `@ShopBot find milk`).
+* **Conversational Interaction:** Add, search, view, and delete items using natural language by mentioning the agent in Slack (e.g., `@ShopAgent add https://...`, `@ShopAgent find milk`).
-* **Add Item via URL:** Provide a Target.com product URL, and the bot will scrape details (title, price) and ask for quantity before adding.
+* **Add Item via URL:** Provide a Target.com product URL, and the agent will scrape details (title, price) and ask for quantity before adding.
-* **Search Items:** Ask the bot to find items on Target (e.g., "find cheap snacks").
+* **Search Items:** Ask the agent to find items on Target (e.g., "find cheap snacks").
 It will present options, and you can choose one to add after specifying quantity.
-* **View List:** Ask the bot "what's on the list?" to see all currently active items.
+* **View List:** Ask the agent "what's on the list?" to see all currently active items.
-* **Delete Item:** Ask the bot to remove an item you added using its description or ID (e.g., "delete the cookies", "remove item id 5").
+* **Delete Item:** Ask the agent to remove an item you added using its description or ID (e.g., "delete the cookies", "remove item id 5").
 * **Weekly Reminder:** Automatically posts a reminder message to a designated channel every Friday at 5 PM (configurable timezone).
 * **Order Placement:** An admin can use the `/order-placed` slash command to notify the channel that the order has been made and clear the active list.
 * **Context-Aware:** Uses conversation memory to handle multi-step interactions like asking for quantity after finding/scraping an item.